samuzora/CTF-cord/README.md

 ## Features

-* CTF management
 * CTF details pulled from CTFtime and converted into an embed
-	* Private channels, scheduled events and team roles automatically created
+* Private channels, scheduled events and team roles
-	* Score and challenge solves tracking
+* Tracks each member's score
 * Supports non-CTFtime CTFs too!
 * Weekly sends upcoming CTFs on CTFtime

 ## Documentation